 No refunds will be given on unwrapped books or activated access codes.

 Textbooks must be in original condition for a refund.
 Refunds or exchanges will not be accepted without the original receipt.
-If placing an online order, you will receive an email copy of the receipt as well as a paper copy with our order; either of these must accompany a return of a textbook from an online purchase.
+If placing an online order, you will receive an email copy of the receipt as well as a paper copy with your order; either of these must accompany a re- turn of a textbook from an online purchase.

 Used Book Buy Back